rzeng95/CS143-Lab1B/README.txt

+Siyu Chen:
+1) Added constraints to table creations and finished load.sql to load all the data needed.

+2) Furthermore, finished violate.sql, which includes all the query statements that will violate the constraints.

+3) Helped fixed a bug in query.php.

+Roland Zeng:
 This is how I'm working on the project:

 1) Copy the contents of /data on the VM onto the shared folder